 TWA JETS FOR THE SHORT HAUL

 When Howard Hughes still held the purse strings, TWA had seriously considered ordering the French-built Sud Aviation Caravelle to handle medium-range flights on its domestic system.
-Twenty of the type had been ordered by TWA’s competitor, United Air Lines. the improbability of finding financing at the time put an end to the possibility of a Caravelle purchase for TWA.
+Twenty of the type had been ordered by TWA’s competitor, United Air Lines.
+The improbability of finding financing at the time put an end to the possibility of a Caravelle purchase for TWA.

 The decision was made to purchase Boeing’s 727 to satisfy the requirements of medium and short-haul routes.
-The first of TWA’s 727-31s entered service on June 1, 1964.
+The first of TWA’s 727-31s entered service on 1 June 1964.
 The -31 models would be joined by stretched Boeing 727-231s in 1968.

-To round out the need for short-haul types, the company also ordered twenty Douglas DC-9s, the first of which entered service with TWA on March 17, 1966.
+To round out the need for short-haul types, the company also ordered twenty Douglas DC-9s, the first of which entered service with TWA on 17 March 1966.
 These were -14 and -15 models, which continued to work for the airline throughout the next decade.

 A LEGEND LEAVES: FAREWELL TO HOWARD HUGHES

-In 1964, the CAB ruled that Howard Hughes could regain his control of TWA, but first he had to divest himself of his investment in Northeast Airlines, which he did.
+In 1964, the CAB ruled that Howard Hughes could regain his control of TWA, but first, he had to divest himself of his investment in Northeast Airlines, which he did.
 This was followed by court challenges to the CAB’s ruling that kept Hughes from participating in the company’s operation.
 He finally sold all of his TWA stock in May 1966, ending his relationship with the airline that he had nurtured since 1939.

 Another new slogan was adopted: “Welcome to the world of Trans World Airlines.”